ikekou/orca-touchdesigner-pilot-tox/README.md

 ```
 [ Orca ] == (UDP) ==> (port:49169) [ TouchDesigner ] == (UDP) ==> (port:49161) [ Pilot ]
 ```

-## Known issues

-In Pilot, the case changes depending on the case.
-However, this tox treats the same.

-But it may not be too much trouble in visual expression.
-And it seems that Orca's OSC itself has such a specification.

 ## I think there is another better way.